NJ Schools Closed, Delayed Ahead Of Dangerous Winter Storm

-As of 7:50 p.m., the following schools in North Jersey announced delayed openings or closures (scroll down for a complete forecast):
+As of 7:50 p.m., the following schools in North Jersey announced delayed openings or closures:

 BERGEN (closed):